tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 often delicate PKI code (though of course moves that complexity to the TLS stack).

-An alternative mechanism to Delegated Credentials for TLS as defined here could be to adopt proxy certificates for use in TLS.
-Delegated credentials present a better alternative for several reasons:
+Delegated credentials present a better alternative from other delegation mechanisms like proxy certificates for several reasons:

 * There is no change needed to client certificate validation at the PKI layer which is complex.